Female Horse Racing Reporters

 Gina Bryce Interviews James Dooley at Qatar Racing

-Known for her colourful amazing fashion Gina Bryce is a great female horse racing presenter, is hugely knowledgeable and with a great sense of humour.
+Known for her colourful, fabulous fashion, Gina Bryce is a great female horse racing presenter.
+She is hugely knowledgeable and has a great sense of humour.

 Alex Hammond

-Being one of the most experienced female presenters in the world of racehorses, Alex Hammond has given fans years of great in-depth analysis and interviews with some of the biggest people involved in the sport.
+One of the most experienced female presenters in horse racing, Alex Hammond, has provided fans with years of in-depth analysis and interviews with some of the sport’s most prominent figures.

-Starting her presenting career at 24, Alex was involved in presenting The Racing Channel in 1998.
+Starting her presenting career at 24, Alex presented The Racing Channel in 1998.
 She later moved on to Sky Sports, where she would inform the public of racehorse news on “Good Morning Sports Fans”.

 Alex Hammond